Healthdirect Free Australian health advice you can count on.

 What are the symptoms of spina bifida?

-The signs and symptoms of spina bifida vary depending on the type and severity of the condition.
+The signs and symptoms of spina bifida vary depending on the type and severity of the condition and can impact people’s lives in different ways.

 What are the risk factors for spina bifida?

-There is no single identifiable cause for spina bifida.
-The evidence suggests that genetic and environmental factors, such as diet, can contribute to the development of spina bifida.
+There is no single cause for spina bifida.
+Research suggests that genetic and environmental factors, such as your diet, can contribute to the development of spina bifida.

-You are more likely than others to have a child with spina bifida if you:
+If you are pregnant, you are more likely than others to have a child with spina bifida if:

-• have previously had a baby with spina bifida
+• you have already had a baby with spina bifida or another neural tube defect

 How is spina bifida diagnosed?

-If tests confirm that your baby has spina bifida, your health team will discuss what this means and your options.
-Your doctor or midwife will be able to refer you to specialist counselling services and provide you with important information and advice.
+If tests confirm that your baby has spina bifida, your health team will discuss your results with you and what your options are.
+Your doctor or midwife can refer you to specialist counselling services and provide you with important information and advice.

-You can also call Pregnancy, Birth and Baby on 1800 882 436 to discuss your options regarding your pregnancy with a maternal child health nurse.
+You can also call Pregnancy, Birth and Baby on 1800 882 436 to discuss your options for your pregnancy with a maternal child health nurse.

-If the baby has hydrocephalus, surgery to insert a narrow tube known as a ‘shunt’ to relieve fluid pressure on the brain may also be performed.
+If your baby has hydrocephalus (extra fluid around the brain), they may also need surgery to insert a narrow tube known as a ‘shunt’ to relieve fluid pressure on the brain.

-• managing learning difficulties in problem solving and handling new tasks
+Learning support involves managing learning difficulties and help handling new tasks and problem solving.

-Some or all of these health professionals may also be able to provide support:
+Some or all of these health professionals may be involved in the management of spina bifida:

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.